saxess-software/DataFactory-Knowledge-Center/Webclient/Create XLS table from SQL procedure.md

 ### Enter the name of SQL server

-and use your local login (you don't need to enter neither your username nor your passwort).
+and login using Windows or User/Password.

 ![Bild_2](images/Bild 2.png)

 ### Select the database

-and chose any data table or data view .
+and chose any (small) table or view as temporary target.

 ![Bild_3](images/Bild3.png)